 You can point to a variety of reasons for the decline.
 Americans have more gambling options, other sports have grown in popularity, it’s easier to sit at home and watch TV and so on.
 Today, you can get the general public to tune in to the Kentucky Derby, but other races tend to be the realm of serious horse racing fans.

 Racetracks first looked into adding other gambling games to their premises as a way to bump up revenues.
-We can see this with state legislatures finally opening to the idea of ontrack slot machines.
+We can see this with state legislatures finally opening to the idea of racinos and slot machines.
 The tracks that have managed to add slots have benefitted greatly from the new income.

 Likewise, tracks are depending more and more on off-track betting – specifically internet betting.
 The horse racing industry still holds considerable clout in politics, and that is probably one reason why horse racing received a carve-out from the UIGEA in 2006.

-Accessibility has done wonders for increasing revenues, but the industry still has a long ways to go.
+Accessibility has done wonders for increasing revenues, but the industry still has a long way to go.
 There are still concerns about PEDs, inhumane horse treatment, risks to racehorses and life for horses after racing.
-If the industry can combat these issues, improve its reputation and continue to push online betting, it has plenty of room to grow.
+If the industry can combat these issues and improve the industry’s reputation, there is plenty of room to grow.

-Internet betting isn’t the end-all solution to horse racing’s financial woes, but it does help.
+Internet racebooks and mobile horse racing betting apps aren’t the end-all solutions to horse racing’s financial woes, but it does help.
 Combine that with unique marketing strategies, such as what Churchill Downs has accomplished over the past couple of years, and there are bright spots in the future.